aguslr/gnome-shell-edge-flipping/README.md

 const ENABLE_HORIZ = true   // boolean
 ```

-Have in mind that, at the moment, the actions to switch to left/right are mapped to up/down, therefore the left and right edges will behave exactly like the top and bottom edges.
+Have in mind that, at the moment, the actions for switching left/right are mapped to up/down, therefore the left and right edges will behave exactly like the top and bottom edges.

 ### Delay